St. Louis–San Francisco class 4500: History

-The first three (Nos 4500–4502) were built as an oil-burning steam locomotives in 1942 for Frisco passenger service.
-They were was painted in the zephyr blue, white and gray paint scheme with "Meteor" spelled out on the side of the tender in bold, red letters.
+The first three (Nos 4500–4502) were built as oil-burning steam locomotives in 1942 for Frisco passenger service.
+They were painted in the zephyr blue, white and gray paint scheme with "Meteor" spelled out on the side of the tender in bold, red letters.
 They were used for pulling Frisco's crack Meteor train service.
 They also saw service pulling Frisco's Texas Special.
 When the Meteor was dieselized, the locomotives were re-painted into Frisco's standard black with gold striping and lettering, and assigned to passenger trains such as the Will Rogers.
 The latter twelve (Nos.
 4503–4514) were also built in 1942, but as coal burners and pulled fast freight throughout the Frisco system.
 The last ten (Nos.
 4515–4524) were built in 1943 as coal burners and also pulled freight.
 Despite the latter 22 being intended for freight service, they have also pulled passenger trains on occasion.
 Some of the earlier locomotives were equipped with boosters.
 In 1948, Frisco 4501 still in its Meteor livery pulled President Harry S. Truman's whistle stop tour train through his home state of Missouri.
 Their design was also similar to the Chicago, Burlington and Quincy Railroad's O-5 class of Northerns, though there were some differences.

 As the Frisco was dieselising, the locomotives was assigned to secondary passenger trains such as the General Wood and all were out of operation and put into storage by 1952.